Email questions for the directors to email@example.com.

 Ed worked as the Development Director at GSM for about 18 months in 2009-10.
 Ed shares from his heart, “It was such an inspirational experience to meet so many characters from the Bible in person at our Ministry.
 After his first career as an officer in the Army, he worked as an executive in the electronics industry, then serving at GSM.
 He now also owns and manages a café and juice bar, near Portland State University.

 Adam Harrison (Youth Representative) – Adam attends Westside Christian High School.
 He is interested in learning from GSM leaders.
-He is also interested in international travel and finance from a global view.
+He studies international travel and finance from a global perspective.
 View of Faith: “God is everything to me.”
 As a member of Solid Rock Church, Adam works with the children’s ministry and youth.
 His mother, Heather Harrison, serves as a counselor in the Beaverton office.